 Pianist and Music Director Gary Mitchell, Jr. delivered consistently smooth, elegant transitions for the coterie of artists who entered and exited the stage.

-Pier Lamia Porter returned to graciously thank the audience, artists, and staff.
+Pier Lamia Porter returned to thank the audience, artists, and staff graciously.
 The cast returned in force for well-deserved applause and salutations.